home-assistant/developers.home-assistant/docs/core/entity/climate.md

 :::note

-In the case integrations don't have independent control of vertical and horizontal swing, then all possible options should be listed in `swing_modes`, otherwise `swing_modes` provide vertical support and `swing_horizontal_modes` should provide all horizontal options.
+In the case integrations don't have independent control of vertical and horizontal swing, then all possible options should be listed in `swing_modes`, otherwise `swing_modes` provides vertical support and `swing_horizontal_modes` should provide horizontal support.

 :::